featuremine/tutorials/market-data01-feedhandler/README.md

 	i.path = "/stream?"
 		 "streams=btcusdt@depth@0ms/btcusdt@bookTicker/btcusdt@aggTrade";
 ```
 On line [minimal-ws-client-binance.c:247](https://github.com/featuremine/tutorials/blob/2f4257e82a68a69a24d3e63805610a0f5e113844/market-data01-feedhandler/minimal-ws-client-binance.c#L247) of the example is where the data from Binance is being processed.
 Binance market data comes in JSON format, however, messages have a strictly prescribed structure.
 This makes parsing these messages quite easy and in general does not require a full-blown JSON parser.
 You can refer to [Binance API docs](https://binance-docs.github.io/apidocs/spot/en/#websocket-market-streams) for more details.
-LWS is using `lws_json_simple_find` to find the location of JSON key, which we will also use in our application.
+LWS is using `lws_json_simple_find` to find the location of JSON key.
+We will also use this function in our application.
 ```C {.line-numbers}
 	case LWS_CALLBACK_CLIENT_RECEIVE:
 		// ...